Empowerment Techniques for Managers: 18 Ways to Empower Employees and Boost Motivation

 Giving employees autonomy over assignments allows employees to decide how to complete tasks and make work-related decisions.
 Autonomy empowers employees by increasing control and fostering a sense of ownership and accountability.
 Autonomy enhances engagement and motivation by enabling employees to align tasks with strengths and preferences, driving better performance.
 At Spotify, engineering teams structure projects independently, fostering innovation and creativity.

 A meta-analytic study by Gavin R. Slemp, Margaret L. Kern, Kent J. Patrick, and Richard M. Ryan titled “Leader Autonomy Support in the Workplace”, Motivation and Emotion, May 17, 2018, analyzed 72 studies with 32,870 participants, proving strong correlations between leader autonomy support, work motivation, well-being, and positive work behaviors.
 Micromanagement, in contrast, stifles creativity and reduces morale.
-Giving autonomy challenges include ensuring employees possess the necessary skills and resources to work independently.
+Giving autonomy in challenges include ensuring employees possess the necessary skills and resources to work independently.
 Demonstrating empathy when granting autonomy helps managers support employees’ needs and preferences, strengthening trust and performance.

 5. Show Empathy